-As well as gaining sector-specific qualifications - be it NVQs, HNCs or a Bachelor’s degree - apprentices get paid.
-The National Minimum Wage for an apprentice is £3.90 an hour, with many employers paying much, much more.
-Banking and finance apprentices, for instance, can rake in an average salary of £20,218 a year.
+As well as gaining sector-specific qualifications – be it NVQs, HNCs or a Bachelor’s degree – apprentices get paid.
+The National Minimum Wage for an apprentice is currently £5.28 an hour, with many employers paying more.

-You’ll also get access to exciting employee perks like paid holidays (at least 20 days), enrollment on a pension scheme and free food.
-That’s right.
-FREE.
-FOOD.*
+You’ll also get access to exciting employee perks like paid holidays (at least 20 days), enrolment on a pension scheme and free food.

 2) Swap textbooks for the workplace